TkDevk/TkDevk.github.io/Front-end-Challenges/todo-app-main/README.md

 - Toggle light and dark mode
 - **Bonus**: Drag and drop to reorder items on the list

-Want some support on the challenge?
-[Join our community](https://www.frontendmentor.io/community) and ask questions in the **#help** channel.

 # Frontend Mentor - Todo app solution

-This is a solution to the [Todo app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/todo-app-Su1_KokOW).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents